 Introduction & Vibe

-Mexico City, or CDMX as it's commonly known, is just electric.
-It's this massive, sprawling metropolis that feels less like one city and more like a collection of distinct towns, each with its own personality.
-The energy here is palpable—a constant hum of vendors, traffic, music, and conversation, all layered over centuries of Aztec and colonial history.
-It's chaotic, sure, but in the most beautiful and compelling way.
+Mexico City, or CDMX as it's commonly known, is a massive, sprawling metropolis that feels less like one city and more like a collection of distinct towns, each with its own personality.
+The energy is palpable—a constant hum of vendors, traffic, music, and conversation, all layered over centuries of Aztec and colonial history.
+It's chaotic, certainly, but in a way that rewards anyone willing to engage with it.

 Why Visit?

-There are three irresistible reasons to drop everything and go to CDMX.
+There are three strong reasons to visit CDMX.
 First, the food scene is genuinely world-class, and that's not just about the famous restaurants.
-The street food alone is a revelation; tacos al pastor here are transformative and can be enjoyed for about a dollar.
-Second, the city is a living museum.
-You can be standing in the Zócalo, looking at a centuries-old cathedral built atop an ancient Aztec temple, and feel the sheer weight of history.
-Lastly, it offers incredible value.
-Your money goes a long way here, allowing for experiences that would cost a fortune in other major world cities.
+The street food alone justifies the trip; tacos al pastor from a street stall can be had for about a dollar and rival anything at a sit-down restaurant.
+Second, the layered history is physically present everywhere.
+You can stand in the Zócalo, looking at a centuries-old cathedral built atop an ancient Aztec temple, and feel layer upon layer of civilisation underfoot.
+Lastly, it offers outstanding value.
+Your money stretches far here, allowing for experiences that would cost several times more in other major world cities.

 Guide Content Truncated